+217: Breaching Campus Safety or Security

+217 a.
+Breaching Campus Safety or Security - Forcible or Unauthorized Entry or Access:

+Breaching campus safety or security, Forcible or unauthorized entry /access to any university or universityrelated building, structure, construction site or facility gained by opening windows, tampering with door locks or locking mechanisms, or scaling walls, roofs, fences or gates; or entering secured buildings after the end of normal business hours without authorization.

+217 b.
+Breaching Campus Safety or Security - Tampering or Damaging Locks, Security Cameras, Card Readers:

-216 Breaching campus safety or security
+Breaching campus safety or security, Tampering/damaging door locks, security cameras and/or card access readers, elevator controls and/or equipment and other devices in place for building security.

+217 c.
+Breaching Campus Safety or Security - Unauthorized Duplicating or Use of University Keys: Breaching campus safety or security, Unauthorized duplicating and/or use of university keys; unauthorized propping of exterior university doors.

+217 d.
+Breaching Campus Safety or Security - Placement of Equipment, Vehicles, or Bicycles as a means to Obstruct:

+Breaching campus safety or security, The placement of equipment or vehicles (including bicycles) so as to obstruct the means of access to/from university buildings and thereby endangering life and safety.

+217 e.
+Breaching Campus Safety or Security - Creating or Contributing to a Fire Emergency:

+Breaching campus safety or security, Creating or contributing to a fire emergency, safety infraction or other health hazard through unsafe actions and/or violation of fire/safety rules.

+217 f.
+Breaching Campus Safety or Security - Failing to Comply with Fire Drill, Fire Alarm, or Emergency Evacuations:

-- a.
-Breaching campus safety or security, to include but not limited to: - b.
-Forcible or unauthorized entry /access to any university or university-related building, structure, construction site or facility gained by opening windows, tampering with door locks or locking mechanisms, or scaling walls, roofs, fences or gates; or entering secured buildings after the end of normal business hours without authorization. - c.
-Tampering/damaging door locks, security cameras and/or card access readers, elevator controls and/or equipment and other devices in place for building security. - d.
-Unauthorized duplicating and/or use of university keys; unauthorized propping of exterior university doors. - e.
-The placement of equipment or vehicles (including bicycles) so as to obstruct the means of access to/from university buildings and thereby endangering life and safety. - f.
-Creating or contributing to a fire emergency, safety infraction or other health hazard through unsafe actions and/or violation of fire/safety rules; - g.
-Failing to comply with fire drill, fire alarm, emergency evacuations, shelter-in-place or building lockdown instructions and/or university emergency response procedures; - h.
-Initiating or causing to be initiated by false report or unsafe act, a warning, threat of fire, explosion or other emergency on university premises or at university-sponsored activities resulting in injury, damage to property or expenditure of emergency response resources. - i.
-Tampering with or vandalizing fire/safety equipment including but not limited to fire extinguishers, fire alarms, exit signs, sprinkler systems, card access readers, surveillance cameras, emergency notification equipment or any other safety device; - Obstruction of the free flow of pedestrian or vehicular traffic on university premises or at university sponsored events.
+Breaching campus safety or security, failing to comply with fire drill, fire alarm, emergency evacuations, shelter-in-place or building lockdown instructions and/or university emergency response procedures.

+- 217 g.
+Breaching Campus Safety or Security Initiating or Causing False Report or Unsafe Act: Breaching campus safety or security, Initiating or causing to be initiated by false report or unsafe act, a warning, threat of fire, explosion or other emergency on university premises or at university-sponsored activities resulting in injury, damage to property or expenditure of emergency response resources. - 217 h.
+Breaching Campus Safety or Security Tampering with or Vandalizing Fire or Safety Equipment: Breaching campus safety or security, tampering with or vandalizing fire/safety equipment including but not limited to fire extinguishers, fire alarms, exit signs, sprinkler systems, card access readers, surveillance cameras, emergency notification equipment or any other safety device. - 217 i.
+Breaching Campus Safety or Security Obstruction of Free Flow of Pedestrian or Vehicular Traffic: Breaching campus safety or security, Obstruction of the free flow of pedestrian or vehicular traffic on university premises or at university sponsored events.

-217 Complicity/shared responsibility
+218: Complicity/Shared Responsibility

+218 a.
+Complicity/Shared Responsibility - Attempting or Assisting to Commit Acts Prohibited by the Student Code of Conduct:

 A student will not, through act or omission, assist another student, individual, or group in committing or attempting to commit a violation of the Student Code of Conduct.
+Attempting or assisting to commit any act prohibited in this code shall be considered a completed violation.